-External Counterpulsation (ECP)
+External Counter-Pulsation (ECP)

+External Counter-Pulsation Therapy (also known as ECP or EECP) is a safe, nonsurgical procedure that delivers great clinical benefits to those with symptomatic coronary artery disease.
 For people with angina or heart failure, even simple activities— such as going to the mailbox or walking the dog — can be challenging.
-If you are one of these people, take heart.
-There is a non-invasive treatment called ECP Therapy that clinical experience has shown to be safe and to have benefit for the treatment of angina and heart failure.
-Approximately 80% of patients who complete the 35-hour course of ECP Therapy experience significant symptom relief that may last up to three years.
+If you experience one of these symptoms, there is a non-invasive therapy called ECP that has shown to be safe and beneficial in addressing issues in relation to angina and heart failures.
+Approximately 80% of clients who have completed 35-hours course of ECP Therapy experience significant symptom relief that may last up to three years.

 It measures the heart’s electrical activity, with cuffs placed on the legs that inflate and deflate in response to these signals.